 During unstaffed hours (including weekends), Broadies can complete their COVID-19 test by picking up a swab kit from the 415 Main security desk, self-administering their tests in the auditorium, and depositing them in the black mailbox near the auditorium entrance.
 Signs in all the self-swabbing auditorium booths provide step-by-step instructions.
 However, there will NOT be anyone onsite to assist with self-swabbing during unstaffed hours.
 Broadies should plan to get tested during staffed testing hours if they are unsure of how to self-swab or want guidance.

 Testing at 320 Charles is entirely unstaffed and should not be used for your initial COVID-19 test.
-For a re-test, individuals who work at 320 Charles may pick up test kits in the Pacific conference room at any time.
-Beginning on Monday, February 8, testing kits will move to the Mediterranean conference room (room #216).
-Please self-administer your test and return the samples following the instructions in the room.
+For a re-test, individuals who work at 320 Charles may pick up test kits in the Mediterranean conference room (room #216).

 Instructions for unmonitored self-swabbing